 U.S. Olympic Committee

 Dr. Steven Ungerleider was appointed to the first USOC sports psychology Registry in June of 1984.
 This was the first panel ever set up in North America to assist elite athletes and Olympic hopefuls with mental training components such as visualization, blue-printing mapping, nutrition, and overall healthy strategies for clean competition.
-Ungerleider has been re-appointed to this position each quadrennium.
+Ungerleider quit his position with the USOC after he learned of the rampant sexual assault behavior by Olympic doctors and coaches and on-going cover-up at the highest level.

 Ungerleider's first two books: BEYOND STRENGTH and MENTAL TRAINING were derived from his early work with Olympians and elite competitors.
 Beyond Strength ---written in the late 70’s was the largest survey data set of training strategies at that time.